Polymer/old-docs-site/app/2.0/docs/devguide/custom-elements.md

 *   "uncustomized".
 The element does not have a valid custom element name.
 It is either a built-in element (`<p>`, `<input>`) or an unknown element that cannot become a custom element (`<nonsense>`)
 *   "undefined".
-The element is has a valid custom element name (such as "my-element"), but has not been defined.
+The element has a valid custom element name (such as "my-element"), but has not been defined.
 *   "custom".
 The element has a valid custom element name and has been defined and upgraded.
 *   "failed".
 An attempt to upgrade the element failed (for example, because the class was invalid).